Net laying ship

 A net laying ship, also known as a net layer, net tender, gate ship or boom defence vessel was a type of naval auxiliary ship.

 A net layer's primary function was to lay and maintain steel anti-submarine nets or anti torpedo nets.
 Nets could be laid around an individual ship at anchor, or harbor entrances or dry docks, or other anchorages.
 Net laying was potentially dangerous work, and net laying seamen were experts at dealing with blocks, tackles, knots and splicing.
 As World War II progressed, net layers were pressed into a variety of additional roles including salvage, troop and cargo transport, buoy maintenance, and service as tugboats.
+Many of the ships were decommissioned after the war, but some continued in service for several more decades.

+Net layers were eventually made redundant by advances in underwater detection technology.

 US Navy

 1930s

 War Plan Orange, the pre-World War II US plan for war with Japan, anticipated that Pearl Harbor would be too small for the US Navy fleet that would be amassed in Hawaii.
 Orange anticipated the construction of a large anchorage in Lahaina Roads between the islands of Maui, Lānaʻi, and Molokaʻi.
 Construction would consist of massive nets and minefields to protect the anchored ships.